 An Advance Health Directive (AHD) is a legal document.
-The powers and responsibilities granted are legally binding

-The person making an AHD is called the Principal
+The powers and responsibilities granted are legally binding The person making an AHD is called the Principal

-Discuss your needs with your usualDoctor
+Discuss your needs with your usual Doctor

-A lawyer or Justice of the Peace can witness an AHD in Qld
+A lawyer or Justice of the Peace can witness an AHD in Qld You may wish to complete an Advance Health Directive to explain your health views and wishes

-A principal always has the right to complain (including about their attorney/s) A principal always has the right to information about them, including health options and information and EPOAs, even if an attorney is making decisions.
+A principal always has the right to complain (including about their ittorney/s) A principal always has the right to information about them, including health options and information and EPOAs, even if an attorney is making decisions.